 • If you’re comfortable with the time investment the institution asks of you

-• 7.
-Update your job search materials, and network
+7. Update your professional story and job search materials — then network

-Once you complete your bootcamp or course of study, update your resume and online presence, including your LinkedIn profile5 Ways to Find a Tech Job on LinkedIn.
+Once you complete your bootcamp or course of study, update your resume and online presence, including your LinkedIn profile.
 Start talking about yourself as a data scientist or software engineer, and hone your personal story.
+Don’t be afraid to mention that you’re making a career change and are serious about developing real, job-ready skills.

 To make sure your networking is effective: